NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 The KGE Archive uses various Amazon Web Services to perform its work, such as AWS S3 for storing KGX-formatted dumps of knowledge graphs with associated metadata.
 When a user registers a **KGE File Set**, it reserves a location on S3, which the system uses to receive the (meta-)data files from the upload.
 The system also leverages other AWS services like EC2 (the server it runs upon if in AWS), Cognito (for user authentication) and SNS (for user notification of KGE updates).

 Access to these resources requires configuration of AWS credentials, consisting of an access key id and a secret key.
-However, storing and maintaining such credentials (i.e. cycling them) is a problematic task.
+However, storing and maintaining such credentials (i.e. cycling them, as best secure practice demands) is problematic overhead.

-Therefore, the latest iteration of the Archive software manages system access to AWS by using a host AWS account IAM Role request temporary AWS credentials.
+Therefore, the latest iteration of the Archive system manages system access to AWS by using a host AWS account IAM Role request temporary AWS credentials.
 This IAM Role needs to have a suitable AWS service access policies in place (e.g. [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)).

 To configure this access management, the host AWS account number (`host_account`), a guest-specified (and host-managed IAM role recorded) `external_id` plus the name of the host role (`iam_role_name`), need to be recorded within the project configuration file (next section).
 The `external_id` is not completely secret within the system, but it should be a relatively long (uuid4?) identifier kept relatively confidential between the host and guest account administrators.

+NOTE: 'Development' deployments may rely on the existence of local .aws credentials of the developer, for the `AssumeRole` operation to work, whereas, production deployment on an EC2 server may be configured as a server-level IAM role.

 ### Project Configuration File